 Performing Arts Scholarships are awarded to students who want to participate in the performing arts programs at Southern Union.
 These tuition and fee scholarships are awarded in the areas of dance, theatre, music (vocal), and production technical support.
+Applications are available on the Southern Union website.
 Auditions/interviews are held in March.
 Applicants are selected based on auditions, interviews, and/or other criteria, which may be established by the director of the respective program, and financial need.